feaser/canflasherblt/docs/index.md

 # Introduction to CanFlasherBLT

-Using the OpenBLT bootloader for updating the firmware on your microcontroller via a Controller Area Network (CAN) bus?
+Using the OpenBLT bootloader for updating the firmware on your microcontroller via a CAN bus?
 Wouldn't it be great if you and your customers could use a dedicated low-cost USB-CAN PC adapter, instead of a conventional (read: much more expensive) USB-CAN PC adapter?
 Then look no further: CanFlasherBLT is here.

 ![](images/system_setup.png)

 CanFlasherBLT consist of ready-made firmware for the low-cost ($15-$20) [Olimexino-STM32F3](https://www.olimex.com/Products/Duino/STM32/OLIMEXINO-STM32F3/) board.
 You simply connect one side of the Olimexino-STM32F3 board to your PC with a USB cable, and the other side to your CAN bus.
-You can then use the usual OpenBLT PC tools such as [MicroBoot](https://www.feaser.com/openblt/doku.php?id=manual:microboot) and [BootCommander](https://www.feaser.com/openblt/doku.php?id=manual:bootcommander) to perform a firmware update, assuming that your microcontroller runs the OpenBLT bootloader on your microcontroller,
+You can then use it with the usual OpenBLT PC tools such as [MicroBoot](https://www.feaser.com/openblt/doku.php?id=manual:microboot) and [BootCommander](https://www.feaser.com/openblt/doku.php?id=manual:bootcommander) to perform a firmware update, assuming that your microcontroller runs the OpenBLT bootloader on your microcontroller,

 ## How it works